MoAlharsani/CS112_EMS_Project/README.md

 Note: Scene Builder wan't allowed, so all nodes are located manually. --> it's exhausting

+Disclaimer: File management is terrible in this project.

 Hope you find it useful !!!